Constraining the Baryon Fraction in Extragalactic Diffuse Ionized Gas with 124 Localized Fast Radio Bursts: Estimation of the Baryon Fraction in the extragalactic diffuse ionized gas

-The constraints on other cosmological parameters, such as $H_0$, $\Omega_{\mathrm{m0}}$, $\Omega_{\mathrm{b0}}h^2$, $w$ (or $w_0$), and $w_a$, are also summarized in table~\ref{tab:1}.
-We find that both the choice of Galactic electron density model and the form of $f_\mathrm{IGM}$ (constant or redshift-dependent) have negligible impact on these parameters.
-The inferred values of $H_0$, $\Omega_{\mathrm{m0}}$, and $\Omega_{\mathrm{b0}}h^2$ are mutually consistent across all models.
-The best-fit values of $w$ and $w_0$ are slightly greater than $-1$, but the cosmological constant scenario ($w = -1$) remains allowed within $1\sigma$ CL for $w$CDM and $3\sigma$~CL for $w_0w_a$CDM.
+The constraints on the other cosmological parameters, including $H_0$, $\Omega_{\mathrm{m0}}$, $\Omega_{\mathrm{b0}}h^2$, $w$ (or $w_0$), and $w_a$, are also summarized in Tab.~\ref{tab:1}.
+We find that these parameters are only weakly affected by the choice of $P_\mathrm{halo}$ and by whether $f_\mathrm{d}$ is modeled as a constant or as a redshift-dependent quantity.
+In particular, the inferred values of $H_0$, $\Omega_{\mathrm{m0}}$, and $\Omega_{\mathrm{b0}}h^2$ remain highly consistent across all cases considered here, indicating that the uncertainty in the Milky Way halo contribution mainly propagates into the determination of $f_\mathrm{d}$ rather than affecting the cosmological parameters.
+Similarly, extending the constant $f_\mathrm{d}$ model to the redshift-dependent parameterization does not produce any significant shift in the cosmological constraints.
+Figs.~\ref{Fig:1} and \ref{Fig:2} present respectively the 2-dimensional posterior contours of $\Omega_{\mathrm{b0}}h^2-f_\mathrm{d}$ and $\Omega_{\mathrm{b0}}h^2-f_\mathrm{d,0}$, indicating no significant correlation between them.
+Therefore, the degeneracy between $\Omega_{\mathrm{b0}}h^2$ and $f_\mathrm{d}$ in Eq.~(\ref{eq:DMIGM}) is effectively broken by the joint FRB+SN+BAO+CMB analysis.
+Consequently, the residual uncertainty in $\Omega_{b0}h^2$ contributes negligibly to the uncertainty in the inferred diffuse baryon fraction.
+For the parameters of dark energy, the best-fit values of $w$ and $w_0$ are slightly greater than $-1$, but the cosmological constant scenario ($w = -1$) remains allowed within $1\sigma$ CL for $w$CDM and $3\sigma$~CL for $w_0w_a$CDM.
 For the dynamical dark energy parameter $w_a$, we find $w_a \simeq -0.6 \pm 0.2$, suggesting a preference for dynamical dark energy at more than 2$\sigma$ significance.
-These results are in good agreement with those reported by the DESI collaboration~\cite{DESI:2025zgx}, confirming that the inclusion of FRB data in combination with BAO, CMB, and SNIa datasets provides strong constraints on $f_\mathrm{IGM}$ while leaving other cosmological parameters largely unaffected.
+These results are in good agreement with those reported by the DESI collaboration~\citep{2025PhRvD.112h3515A}, confirming that the inclusion of FRB data in combination with BAO, CMB, and SN~Ia datasets provides strong constraints on $f_\mathrm{d}$ while leaving other cosmological parameters largely unaffected.